magmide/magmide/posts/design-of-magmide.md

 , as long as it can somehow share an accurate representation with Coq to do all the actual verifying.
 We'd still have to write the initial version of the parser/renderer in Coq, but that's not as difficult as writing the entire compiler in Coq.
 With a bare metal parser/renderer in our hands that can output files for Coq to verify (possibly `.v` files or even raw binary files of an AST to pass directly to the existing Ocaml kernel) we can write everything else directly in Magmide, verify it in Coq, then fully compile it and iterate until it's capable of verifying and compiling itself.

-## metacoq parser

 build a simple and strict indentation based block-line oriented parser in Coq/Ocaml, and use it within metacoq to be able to ingest things from other files.

 what this would let us do is define all the initial logic stuff in magmide syntax, and just convert it into Coq to leverage the existing proof checker and even tactic runners etc.
 -->

-## Build the ecosystem

-Once the first full version of the compiler is bootstrapped then the real work begins.
+With a bootstrapped compiler ready to use, it will be much easier to get contributors excited about helping to do the *real* work.
 The language isn't truly done until it has:

 - Awesome educational materials.
 - Standard libraries for both Logic and Host Magmide.